Parenting a Child Who Struggles with Anxiety

 Throughout the course of therapy, it is vital that parents learn how to respond to their child when he or she experiences anxiety, and that parents know what to do when their child tries to avoid situations due to anxiety.
 Your ability to navigate these tricky situations is critically important to your child’s success in learning to manage anxiety.

 Anxiety looks different for each child, and although treatment from one child to the next will have similar components, the way we learn and practice different strategies will be tailored specifically to your child.
-With children and teens, I often keep things fun and warm.
-Even though exposures are difficult and will make your child or teen feel anxious, I am always finding ways to make the process fun and engaging.
+With children and teens, I always keep things fun and warm.
+Yes, exposures are challenging, but I'm always finding ways to make the process fun and engaging.

-If you are considering starting the challenging but rewarding journey toward helping your child or teen beat anxiety, I'm here to help.
+If you're considering starting the challenging but rewarding journey toward helping your child or teen beat anxiety, I'm here to help.
 In a warm and empowering environment, we will work together to help your child learn to effectively manage his or her anxiety and lead a full life.

 Social Anxiety